Keidan/PrivateStorage/README.md

 - Launch the default e-mail client

-Except for actions, all data is stored using blowfish algorithm.
+Except for actions, all data are stored using blowfish algorithm.

 Instructions